adam-p/adam-p.github.com/blog/_posts/2021-07-14-baby-advice.md

 Maybe that counts as "postpartum depression", but it also seems like a fairly rational response to the whole thing.
 Either way, it's hard to get through.

-One important tip that I (thankfully) read somewhere was to fake-it-till-you-make-it love for you child.
+One important tip that I (thankfully) read somewhere was to fake-it-till-you-make-it love for your child.
 Say the words, go through the motions of affection.
 Maybe it won't look or feel entirely natural, but: a) it's better than nothing, and, most importantly, b) it will lead you to feel it properly.
 It will also serve you very well for years to come, when you're super angry with your kid, but you know that showing love and support is the right move.

 It might take a long time before you fully care about your child.
 For me it was probably 10 months before he felt like an actual human, with a personality, who could be interacted with something other than boredom.

 That's a long time!

 But the time will pass.
-Eventually a day will come that you realize you legitimately love the kid, and that you're happy to see him, and to interact with him (up to a point -- your kid's capacity for dump, boring crap will be higher than yours for a long, long time).
+Eventually a day will come that you realize you legitimately love the kid, and that you're happy to see him, and to interact with him (up to a point -- your kid's capacity for dumb, boring crap will be higher than yours for a long, long time).
 And that you'd rescue him before the cat if the house was on fire.

 ## T+1 year --> ∞